Required minimum distributions (RMDs)

 There are strategies you can leverage, but consult your Ameriprise financial advisor or a tax professional on whether it’s appropriate for your unique situation:

-1. Consider strategic withdrawals from pre-tax accounts: Though you are not required to take distributions until your RMD beginning date, if you are taking income from your assets, you can consider taking distributions from your pre-tax accounts as soon as you are able to, at age 59 ½ for most people unless a specific exception applies.
+1. Consider strategic withdrawals from pretax accounts: Though you are not required to take distributions until your RMD beginning date, if you are taking income from your assets, you can consider taking distributions from your pretax accounts as soon as you are able to, at age 59½ for most people unless a specific exception applies.
 This strategy would allow you to spread out your taxable income over time, reducing a large jump in taxable income when you start taking RMDs.
 This not only can impact your overall tax bracket, but also how much you pay for healthcare coverage in retirement.
 Before doing so, discuss with your financial advisor and tax advisor how much to take out each year and how those distributions impact your taxes and healthcare costs today and in the future.

 2. Consider a Roth conversion: Traditional IRAs and 401(k)s are subject to RMDs, so you may want to convert some assets to a Roth IRA or Roth 401(k) to avoid distribution requirements for future years.
 Conversions of pretax assets to a Roth are taxable so before doing so, be sure to consider all the relevant issues.
+Note that RMD amounts are not eligible for conversion.

-A QCD is a nontaxable distribution from an IRA directly to an eligible charity.
+A QCD is a nontaxable distribution from an IRA sent directly to an eligible charity.
 If you are subject to RMDs, it will count toward your RMD for the year — and neither you nor the eligible charity will have to pay income taxes.
 Keep in mind that a QCD is reported differently on your taxes than a regular charitable contribution.
 QCDs are not available from 401(k) plans.
 Consult your tax professional if you are considering QCDs.

 4. If you’re working: If you are still working when you reach your RMD age and you are not a 5% or greater owner of the business, you may be able to postpone your RMD from the employer-sponsored retirement account with the employer you currently work for until you retire.
+This exception does not apply to IRAs, including SEP and SIMPLE IRAs.

 Are RMDs required for Roth IRAs?
 What about inherited Roth IRAs?